 Tampere is an important place to visit as it gives travelers a glimpse into another side of Finland.
 Helsinki is awesome, but capitals are often not the complete picture of a country by any means.

-Denmark is our final stop off on our backpacking Scandinavia journey.
 Good news backpackers!
-Denmark is another stunningly beautiful Scandinavian country blessed, with gorgeous cities, superb wild coastline, and numerous hiking and biking trails for the outdoor-loving backpacker.
+Denmark is another stunningly beautiful Scandinavian country blessed with gorgeous cities, superb wild coastline, and numerous hiking and biking trails for the outdoor-loving backpacker.

 Denmark is also rich in its cultural heritage, with a number of important Viking-era archeological sights to discover.
 Any backpacker will immediately fall in love with Copenhagen, Denmark’s eclectic focal point.